docadam78/vf_project/README.md

 > pytest
 ```

-This will run all tests: unit, functional, and regression tests.
+This will run all tests: Unit, functional, and regression tests.
 Because the regression
 tests are much slower than the other tests, they can be run separately via

 ```shell